Kermit Gosnell: Drug distribution trial

 In December 2013, Gosnell was convicted of illegally distributing painkillers.
 He was charged with illegally distributing a "staggering" amount of painkillers such as Oxycontin, totaling hundreds of thousands of pills.
 Many of the drugs he distributed were later sold on the streets by drug dealers.
 Gosnell was sentenced to 30 years imprisonment for the crimes.

 Civil cases

 The family of Karnamaya Mongar brought a wrongful death suit against Gosnell and sought to freeze his assets to prevent him from transferring them to other people to avoid paying.
 In September 2015, a judge in Philadelphia Common Pleas court awarded nearly $4 million in compensatory damages to Mongar's daughter, Yashoda Devi Gurung.
 However, reports that Gosnell had few assets by this time made it doubtful whether any of the money would be paid.

+Death

+Gosnell died at a hospital in Huntingdon, Pennsylvania, on March 1, 2026, at the age of 85.
+His death was not reported until three weeks later, on March 23.
+(Note: Many sources mislabel his age as "83".)

 Impact and aftermath

 Other bodies and persons claiming to have made reports

 In April 2011 the University of Pennsylvania Health System claimed as early as 1999 that they had provided to authorities reports about botched procedures by Gosnell.
 The only case for which any reports were produced was that of Semika Shaw, a 22-year-old, who died at the University of Pennsylvania hospital as a result of bleeding and sepsis caused by a botched procedure by Gosnell.
 Gosnell's insurers settled a lawsuit with family members of Shaw for $900,000.
 The health system also claims other undocumented reports were made orally, for which they did not have records.